Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 ÖBB Nightjet — The Main Network

-ÖBB (Austrian Federal Railways) operates Europe’s most comprehensive night train network — the extraordinary Nightjet routes covering the main European overnight corridors:
+ÖBB (Austrian Federal Railways) operates Europe’s most comprehensive night train network — Nightjet routes covering the main European overnight corridors:

 From Vienna: